raulbonifacio/sigcorp-test/README.md

 ### How to test it?

 1. Before any step, make sure you have the dependencies installed.
+Run:

 	composer install